FailAcademy/learning/adp-london/_lessons/week-03/01-introducing-node.md

 **Option 1**

-Building a TCP server from scratch is not somehting you'll normally do.
+Building a TCP server from scratch is not something you'll normally do.
 There are a wide range of behaviors and edge cases we'd have to account for, if we wanted our chat server to work in the way that we're accustomed to.